Alien Rage

-Alien Rage is a 2013 first-person shooter video game for Microsoft Windows, Xbox 360 (through Xbox Live Arcade), and PlayStation 3 (through PlayStation Network) developed by CI Games, then known as City Interactive, using Unreal Engine 3.
+Alien Rage is a 2013 first-person shooter video game for Microsoft Windows, Xbox 360 (through Xbox Live Arcade), and PlayStation 3 (through PlayStation Network) developed by CI Games, then known as City Interactive.
 The game has single-player and competitive multiplayer modes.
-In its single player campaign, players are put in control of an elite soldier named Jack which is sent to destroy a mining facility and its aliens after they turned against and killed the humans that they had shared the facility with.
+In its single-player campaign, players are put in control of an elite soldier named Jack who is sent to destroy a mining facility and its aliens after they turned against and killed the humans that they had shared the facility with.

 Announced as Alien Fear in April 2012, the game was renamed in May of the following year.
 It was released on 24 September 2013 for Windows, 18 October 2013 for the Xbox 360, and 21 October 2013 for the PlayStation 3.
 Alien Rage was met with mixed reviews upon release, with critics viewing the game as generic and prone to major glitches.

 Gameplay

 Alien Rage is a first-person shooter, in which players fight through several linear levels, killing a variety of aliens.
 At the end of every few levels, players fight a larger alien in a boss fight.
 Players score points by killing a large number of aliens in a short period of time, or by killing them in special ways, such as by using explosions or shooting them in the head.
 These points can be used to upgrade the player character, for example by boosting his resistance to damage or by increasing the amount of ammunition that he is able to carry.
 Players are able to carry two weapons at a time, and also have a pistol with unlimited ammunition.
 The player character can use both human- and alien-manufactured weapons in the game, and alien weapons use a cool-down period instead of having to reload.
 Weapons in the game include assault rifles, sniper rifles, shotguns, rocket launchers, and miniguns.
 The game is intentionally difficult; its easiest difficulty level is called "challenging", and the next easiest difficulty level is called "hard".

 The game also offers competitive multiplayer.
 There are two modes – deathmatch and team deathmatch – and a small number of maps.
 Cooperative gameplay, which was mentioned in the game's initial announcement, did not make it into the final game.